 5. Nose Dive

 The secret weapon in this game?
 Petroleum jelly dabbed on the nose.
-Using their noses (no hands allowed) in this minute to win it game, players must move five cotton balls from one bowl to another, before the minute is up.
+Using their noses (no hands allowed), players must move five cotton balls from one bowl to another, before the minute is up.

 7. Stack Attack